Summer Day Camp

 For questions contact EACY@www.austinymca.org or call 512.236.9622.

-Registration, Fees and Payment Guidelines
+Registration, Fees, & Payment Guidelines

 (Example: If you are registering for three camp sessions, a $45.00 deposit will be required to hold your spot for those sessions of camp.)
 The $15.00 deposit is applied to the weekly camp fee.